erikh/fireworks/README.md

 -   `pip install teletype`
 -   `python main.py`

+**NOTE:** on OS X you will need homebrew python and then `pip3 install teletype` before things will work.
+I don't know why, but stock OS X python doesn't come with the `termios` library that seems to come standard with python 3.

 I learned a little bit about python and got to create something neat along the way.

 Some notes: